 Assessment is by a variety of methods including formal examinations, in-class tests, coursework of various forms, presentations, independent dissertation.
-Most modules will have two methods of assessment.
-Please refer to the academic regulations: (http://www.arcs.qmul.ac.uk/policy_zone/index.html)
+Most modules will have two methods of assessment to test individual module learning outcomes.

 How is the programme structured?

 Please specify the structure of the programme diets for all variants of the programme (e.g. full-time, part-time - if applicable).
 The description should be sufficiently detailed to fully define the structure of the diet.